quickapps/docs/en/developers/shortcode-api.rst

 Once you have defined your shortcodes is time to start converting a shortcode into HTML.
-By default **QuickAppsCMS parses shortcodes on every piece of content that is sent to users**, This means you don't require to do anything special to convert parse shortcodes.
+By default **QuickAppsCMS parses shortcodes on every piece of content that is sent to users**, This means you don't require to do anything special for parsing shortcodes.

 However, you can use the ``QuickApps\Shortcode\ShortcodeTrait`` trait in any class, to add shortcodes parsing functionalities.
 By defaults this trait is attached to